Skip to main content

 Editing Rubrics

-• Clicking navigation links within the application prompts for confirmation
+• Navigating away via links within the application

 The warning only appears when you have actual unsaved changes in the rubric editor.
-After successfully saving, the warning is cleared automatically.
+After successfully saving, the warning clears automatically.

 If you’re working on rubrics across multiple tabs, only the currently visible tab will manage the unsaved changes warning to avoid false alerts.